muppet9010/factorio-muppet-streamer/README.md

 - existingEntities: STRING - Mandatory: how the newly spawned entity should handle existing entities on the map.
 Either `overlap`, or `avoid`.
 - quantity: INTEGER - Mandatory Special: specifies the quantity of entities to place.
 Will not be more than this, but may be less if it struggles to find random placement spots.
 Placed on a truly random placement within the radius which is then searched around for a nearby valid spot.
 Intended for small quantities.
 Either `quantity` or `density` must be supplied.
 - density: DECIMAL - Mandatory Special: specifies the approximate density of the placed entities.
 1 is fully dense, close to 0 is very sparse.
 Placed on a 1 tile grid with random jitter for non tile aligned entities.
 Due to some placement searching it won't be a perfect circle and not necessarily a regular grid.
 Intended for larger quantities.
 Either `quantity` or `density` must be supplied.
-- ammoCount: INTEGER - Optional: specifies the amount of ammo in applicable entityTypes.
+- ammoCount: INTEGER - Optional: specifies the amount of "ammo" in applicable entityTypes.
 For ammo gun turrets it's the ammo count and ammo over the turrets max storage is ignored.
-For fire types it's the stacked fire count meaning longer burn time and more damage, game max is 250, but numbers above 50 seem to have no greater effect, with 20 or more needed to set trees on fire.
+For fire types it's the flame count, see notes for more details.
 This setting applies to both appropriate entityName options and appropriate customEntityName entity types; ammo-turret and fire for both.
-- followPlayer: BOOLEAN - Optional: if true the entities that are able to follow the player will do.
+- followPlayer: BOOLEAN - Optional: if true the combat robot types that are able to follow the player will do.
 If false they will be unmanaged.
 Some entities like defender combat bots have a maximum follower number, and so those beyond this limit will just be placed in the desired area.

 #### Examples